-#8 Updated by Sandro Santilli almost 3 years ago
+#8 Updated by Sandro Santilli over 3 years ago

 I think I made those changes because I could not build otherwise, but trying again now I can build and confirm the revert fixes the issue.
 PR is here: https://github.com/qgis/QGIS/pull/4882 -- it would be good to have a testcase for this but I don't know when I'll have time for that.

-#11 Updated by Sandro Santilli almost 3 years ago
+#11 Updated by Sandro Santilli over 3 years ago

 A second, simpler, pull request is here: